-We are on facebook.
-Like us in order to receive up to date information on upcoming events in the department.
+Follow us on facebook and twitter in order to receive up to date information on upcoming events in the department

 Dr. James C. (Jim) Anthony serves as the director of our NIH/NIDA supported T32 and D43 research training fellowship programs based in the Department of Epidemiology within Michigan State University’s College of Human Medicine.

 Postdoctoral and predoctoral fellowship positions are available each year for highly motivated U.S. citizens or permanent residents (green card holders).
 In an individualized program of study, fellows seek mastery of advanced concepts, principles, and research approaches used in epidemiology as applied in the study of drug dependence processes, from its earliest stages - the first opportunity to try a drug - through its later complications, such as drug overdose and HIV/AIDS.
 Etiological studies and prevention research designs are encouraged, as are genetics-informed studies (behavior genetics, gene-gene and gene-environment interaction research).
 Our fellows are not MSU employees or GAs and do not work on an hourly basis; instead, they receive a fellowship stipend for completing courses, work groups, research apprenticeship activities, and leading their own research projects.
 The postdoctoral stipend ranges from roughly $40,000 to - $55,000 depending on years since award of doctoral degree and each fiscal year's NIH budget, and the stipend for predoctoral fellows is set at a value just above 1/2 of the basic post-doctoral stipend.
 More details on these NRSA T32 stipends are provided here: